rodoch/Ansa.Extensions/README.md

 #### `string.IsNullOrWhiteSpace()`

-For those times when you're tired of typing `String.IsNullOrEmpty(s)`.
+For those times when you're tired of typing `string.IsNullOrEmpty(value)`.
 Swiped from the rather exceptional [StackExchange.Exceptional](https://github.com/NickCraver/StackExchange.Exceptional) repo.

 #### `string.HasValue()`

-For those times when you're tired of typing `!String.IsNullOrEmpty(s)`.
+For those times when you're tired of typing `!string.IsNullOrEmpty(value)`.
 Also taken from the [StackExchange.Exceptional](https://github.com/NickCraver/StackExchange.Exceptional) repo.

 #### `string.HasValueOrDBNull()`